miki-saarna/miki-saarna/README.md

 ### Hi there, I'm Miki 👋

 - 🙋 I'm a Full Stack Software Engineer
-- 🎓 Recent Graduate of [Thinkful's Software Engineering Program][thinkful]
+- 🎓 Graduate of [Thinkful's Software Engineering Program][thinkful]
 - 🌱 Currently learning TypeScript and MongoDB
 - 🥅 2022 Goals: Hit the ground running with my very first role as a Software Engineer
-- ⚡ Fun fact: I have a lot of interests including: learning, guitar and bass, soccer, volleyball, cooking, trekking, bicycling, and of course coding!
+- ⚡ Fun fact: I went on a bike-packing trip from NJ all the way to MI

 ### Connect with me: